Charity number: 1170487

 - preserve the honey bee by promoting the craft of beekeeping.

 - educate the public of the benefit of bees in the environment.

 During the winter there is a programme of regular meetings and social events.
-During the summer most of PBKA’s meetings are held at the Association Training Apiary at Acorn Bank (the National Trust Property at Temple Sowerby just outside Penrith).
+During the summer most of PDBKA’s meetings are held at the Association Training Apiary at Acorn Bank (the National Trust Property at Temple Sowerby just outside Penrith).
 These meetings give members opportunities to learn more about beekeeping issues and exchange knowledge and news.
 Occasionally visits are made to members’ hives.

 Having recently registered as a charity we welcome donations, these donations will go towards helping schools and local community groups to setup apiaries, hives and wild flower gardens for the benefit of Bees and the education of the children.